selfcommunity/developers-doc/docs/apireference/v2/course/get_course_joined_users.md

 :::info

-This operation requires being a member of the course if the course has private access.
+This operation requires the course manager role.

 :::